 How does it work?

-Ortho-K uses fluid surface tension to gently reshape the cornea overnight while you sleep to correct your vision.
+Ortho-K uses fluid surface tension and suction forces to gently “pull” or reshape the cornea into the correct shape overnight while you sleep, to correct your vision.

 Am I suitable for orthokeratology?